ajy0127/cATO_dashboard_aws/README.md

 ## Quick Start

-### Option 1: Simplified Deployment (Security Hub Integration Only)
+### Deployment with Grafana Integration

-This option sets up the automated data collection from Security Hub without Grafana integration.
+Follow these steps to deploy the cATO Dashboard with Grafana integration:

 #### Step 1: Clone the Repository